Logo

 Since Leon Trotsky was so closely associated with the policy previously followed by the Soviet delegation at Brest-Litovsk, he resigned from his position as Commissar for Foreign Affairs to remove a potential obstacle to the new policy.

-The post of commander-in-chief was abolished, and Leon Trotsky gained full control of the Red Army, responsible only to the Communist Party leadership, whose Left Socialist Revolutionary allies had left the government over Brest-Litovsk.
+The post of commander-in-chief was abolished, and Leon Trotsky gained full control of the Red Army, responsible only to the Communist Party leadership, whose Left Socialist Revolutionary allies had left the government over the controversial treaty of Brest-Litovsk.

-In December 1918 Leon Trotsky ordered that detachments of additional barrier troops be raised for attachment to each infantry formation in the Red Army.
+In December 1918, Leon Trotsky ordered detachments of additional barrier troops be raised for attachment to each infantry formation.

 Nevertheless, Leon Trotsky eventually established a working relationship with the often prickly Vatsetis.